 For more information on the fat bikes currently available, check out maddslacker’s three-part fat bike buyer’s guide:

-Traditionally, fat bikes, also known as fatties, handled differently than other mountain bikes.
+Traditionally, fat bikes, also known as fatties or fat tire bikes, handled differently than other mountain bikes.
 That made them both fun and weird.
 However, many newer models are similar to “normal” mountain bikes, which have slacker head tube angles, lower stand-over heights, thru axles, and tapered head tubes that let you rule the mountain.

 The differences that fatties offer are actually what make riding a bike like this interesting: wider tires provide more traction in both dirt and snow, and they climb uphill like no other bike can.
 Their voluminous tires provide some suspension (40-50mm), though I am the first to admit that a rigid bike will always be a rigid bike.
 Fortunately, you do not lose the same energy due to pedal bob, so the fun bouncy feeling you get is not wasted effort.